PrefectHQ/prefect/docs/guides/secrets.md

 Now you can turn your flow into a [deployment](/guides/prefect-deploy/) so that you and your team can run it remotely on a schedule, in response to an event, or manually.

-Make sure to specify the `prefect-aws` and `prefect-snowflake` dependencies in your work pool or deployment so that they are available to runtime.
+Make sure to specify the `prefect-aws` and `prefect-snowflake` dependencies in your work pool or deployment so that they are available at runtime.

 Also ensure your compute has the AWS credentials for accessing the secret in AWS Secrets Manager.